-The Company restructured the two financing facilities it inherited when it completed the Beta Hunt and Reed acquisitions earlier in 2016.
-The Company replaced the existing Beta Hunt credit facility with a US\$16.5 million senior secured gold loan and a US\$6.5 million working capital facility entered into with Auramet.
-The Company also replaced the Reed facility with a US\$6.5 million secured copper loan and a US\$5 million working capital facility entered into with Auramet.
-The ability of the Company to meet its debt service requirements will depend on its ability to generate cash in the future, which depends on many factors, including the financial performance of the Company, debt service obligations, the realization of financing activities, the identification of commercially recoverable quantities of ore or the profitable mining or processing of ore reserves and working capital and future capital expenditure requirements.
+The ability of the Company to meet its debt service and principal repayment requirements will depend on its ability to generate cash in the future, which depends on many factors, including the financial performance of the Company, debt service obligations, the realization of financing activities, the identification of commercially recoverable quantities of ore or the profitable mining or processing of ore reserves and working capital and future capital expenditure requirements.
 There can be no assurance that the Company will generate cash flow in amounts sufficient to pay outstanding indebtedness or to fund any other liquidity needs.